Close call with resident’s card, The Netherlands and on the road again

 One of the bridges across the Rhine

-A view of the centre of Cologne
+A view of the centre of a Cologne

 Once there, we had a delightful stroll around the reconstructed old town – the 2,000 year old city centre was almost completely obliterated by allied bombing in World War II but select buildings were reconstructed due to their historical importance.